Robpol86/robpol86.com/docs/posts/2025/2025-07-22-truenas-scale-telegraf.md

   - :::{imgur} EuNZltU
 ```

-This guide will explain how to run Telegraf on TrueNAS SCALE, as well as running InfluxDB and Grafana apps to collect metrics
+This guide will explain how to run [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) on
+[TrueNAS SCALE](https://www.truenas.com/truenas-scale/), as well as running the [InfluxDB](https://www.influxdata.com/) and
-and show graphs.
-This is how I run all three apps on my
+[Grafana](https://grafana.com/oss/grafana/) apps to collect NAS metrics and show graphs.
+This is how I run all three apps on
-[Beelink Me Mini](https://www.bee-link.com/products/beelink-me-mini-n150) NAS.
-As of this writing I'm running TrueNAS SCALE
+my [Beelink Me Mini](https://www.bee-link.com/products/beelink-me-mini-n150) NAS.
+As of this writing I'm running TrueNAS
-25.04.1 (Fangtooth).
+SCALE 25.04.1 (Fangtooth).

 ## Prerequisites